festone11/anime-lists/README.md

 Each entry consists of an **anime** node with the following attributes:

-*   **anidbid** - The AniDb.net id (pre-filled).
+*   **anidbid** - The AniDB.net id (pre-filled).

-*   **tvdbid** - theTVDB.com **series** id (do not use movie IDs).
-Multi-episode titles not found on theTVDB.com are marked as "unknown", as they may eventually get added and this makes it easier to re-check (via anime-list-unknown.xml).
-One-off titles that won't ever be added to theTVDB.com (movies, TV specials, one-shot OVAs) are marked by their AniDb.net type, unless they can be associated to a multi-episode series (in which case they use the corresponding theTVDB.com id or "unknown").
+*   **tvdbid** - TheTVDB.com **series** id (do not use movie IDs).
+Multi-episode titles not found on TheTVDB.com are marked as "unknown", as they may eventually get added and this makes it easier to re-check (via anime-list-unknown.xml).
+One-off titles that won't ever be added to TheTVDB.com (movies, TV specials, one-shot OVAs) are marked by their AniDB.net type, unless they can be associated to a multi-episode series (in which case they use the corresponding TheTVDB.com id or "unknown").

-    Pornographic titles are marked by "hentai" regardless of episode count as they will never appear on theTVDB.com.
+    Pornographic titles are marked by "hentai" regardless of episode count as they will never appear on TheTVDB.com.

-*   **defaulttvdbseason** - The corresponding theTVDB.com season.
+*   **defaulttvdbseason** - The corresponding TheTVDB.com season.
     For one-off titles it will be `1` unless associated to a multi-episode series, in which case it will be `0`.
-    Series that span multiple seasons on theTVDB.com may be marked as `a` if the absolute episode numbering is defined and matches AniDb.net.
+    Series that span multiple seasons on TheTVDB.com may be marked as `a` if the absolute episode numbering is defined and matches AniDB.net.

-*   **episodeoffset** - Number to add to each regular AniDb.net episode number to get the corresponding theTVDB.com episode number in the defaulttvdbseason.
+*   **episodeoffset** - Number to add to each regular AniDB.net episode number to get the corresponding TheTVDB.com episode number in the defaulttvdbseason.
     Not necessary if the episode numbers match up exactly.
     For special episodes and more complex situations the mapping-list is used (see below).

-*   **tmdbid**/**imdbid** - themoviedb.org/imdb.com id.
-Only used for one-off titles like movies.
+*   **tmdbid**/**imdbid** - TheMovieDB.org/imdb.com ID.
+Only used for standalone entries like movies.
+    Multiple IDs can be mapped to the same AniDB entry with comma sepparation.
+Ex: `tmdbid="12345,67890"`, `imdbid="tt12345678,tt9876543"`
     **[Do not use tmdbid for series!](https://github.com/ScudLee/anime-lists/issues/342)**

 Within the anime node are any of the following nodes

 *   **name** - Title taken from the "main" listing in the animetitles.xml (pre-filled).

-*   **mapping-list** - Used to map individual episodes between AniDb.net and theTVDB.com (see below).
+*   **mapping-list** - Used to map individual episodes between AniDB.net and TheTVDB.com (see below).
     Not necessary if episode numbers match up exactly within the season(s).

 *   **before** - Used to position special episodes within the regular episodes.
-    This information is usually supplied by theTVDB.com for the scraper, and is only included in the mapping list if there is a disparity (such as when AniDb.net special episodes correspond to theTVDB.com regular episodes).
+    This information is usually supplied by TheTVDB.com for the scraper, and is only included in the mapping list if there is a disparity (such as when AniDB.net special episodes correspond to TheTVDB.com regular episodes).

-    Format is: ` ;1-5;2-6;...; ` where the first number in each mapping is the AniDb.net special episode number and the second is the AniDb.net regular episode it should be listed before.
+    Format is: ` ;1-5;2-6;...; ` where the first number in each mapping is the AniDB.net special episode number and the second is the AniDB.net regular episode it should be listed before.
     Episodes to be forced to the end of the series are mapped to their intended higher episode numbers.

-*   **supplemental-info** - Extra information that is not supplied by the AniDb.net (see below).
+*   **supplemental-info** - Extra information that is not supplied by the AniDB.net (see below).
     To be used sparingly.

 #### mapping-list ####
 The mapping-list node consists of one or more **mapping** nodes with the following attributes:

-*   **anidbseason** - The AniDb.net season (either `1` for regular episodes or `0` for specials).
+*   **anidbseason** - The AniDB.net season (either `1` for regular episodes or `0` for specials).

-*   **tvdbseason** - The corresponding theTVDB.com season.
+*   **tvdbseason** - The corresponding TheTVDB.com season.

-*   **start** - The first AniDb.net episode the offset applies to.
+*   **start** - The first AniDB.net episode the offset applies to.

-*   **end** - The last AniDb.net episode the offset applies to.
+*   **end** - The last AniDB.net episode the offset applies to.

-*  **offset**  - The number to add to each AniDb.net episode between the start and end values.
+*  **offset**  - The number to add to each AniDB.net episode between the start and end values.

-    The format for mapping individual episodes is: ` ;1-5;2-6;...; ` where the first number in each mapping is the AniDb.net episode number and the second is the corresponding theTVDB.com episode number for the season specified.
+    The format for mapping individual episodes is: ` ;1-5;2-6;...; ` where the first number in each mapping is the AniDB.net episode number and the second is the corresponding TheTVDB.com episode number for the season specified.
-    For a single AniDb.net episode to multiple theTVDB.com episodes, you can link the latter with `+`.
-For example ` ;1-1+2; ` if the AniDb.net episode 1 contains both theTVDB.com episodes 1 and 2.
+    For a single AniDB.net episode to multiple TheTVDB.com episodes, you can link the latter with `+`.
+For example ` ;1-1+2; ` if the AniDB.net episode 1 contains both TheTVDB.com episodes 1 and 2.
-    Conversely, multiple AniDB.net episodes simply map to the same theTVDB.com episode.
-For example ` ;1-1;2-1; ` if AniDb.net episodes 1 and 2 are parts of theTVDB.com episode 1. (**` ;1+2-1; ` IS NOT VALID!**)
+    Conversely, multiple AniDB.net episodes simply map to the same TheTVDB.com episode.
+For example ` ;1-1;2-1; ` if AniDB.net episodes 1 and 2 are parts of TheTVDB.com episode 1. (**` ;1+2-1; ` IS NOT VALID!**)

     AniDB trailer episodes with prefix T can be mapped by using episode numbers >= 201, T1 = 201.
 "Other" episodes can be mapped using episode numbers >= 401, O1 = 401.

     The start, end, and offset attributes are not necessary if only individual episodes are being mapped.
     The offset and/or episodeoffset will be ignored in favour of an individual mapping.

-    Episodes on AniDb.net that don't match anything on theTVDB.com are mapped to 0 if and only if there's a conflict.
+    Episodes on AniDB.net that don't match anything on TheTVDB.com are mapped to 0 if and only if there's a conflict.

 #### supplemental-info ####
-The supplemental-info node may contain an optional attribute of **replace="true"**, in which case the information will replace that supplied by AniDb.net, otherwise it is just added to (and prioritised over) the AniDb.net information.
+The supplemental-info node may contain an optional attribute of **replace="true"**, in which case the information will replace that supplied by AniDB.net, otherwise it is just added to (and prioritised over) the AniDB.net information.

 Any of the following nodes are allowed multiple times in a supplemental-info node:

 *   **studio** - The animation studio.
-This need only be included if no "Animation Work" or "Work" is supplied in the Main Staff box on AniDb.net.
+This need only be included if no "Animation Work" or "Work" is supplied in the Main Staff box on AniDB.net.

 *   **genre**